Man suspected of murdering teen girls in 2017 has close community ties

 "We have a witness.
 You made mistakes.
 We are coming for you and there's no place for a heartless coward like you to hide that gets his thrill from killing little girls," Carter said in a statement accompanying the new information.

-Investigators, at first, released two grainy photos of a suspect walking on an old railroad bridge the girls had visited on their hiking trip, along with audio of a male saying, "down the hill."
-The evidence had come from German's cellphone.
+Investigators, at first, released two grainy photos of a person walking on an old railroad bridge the girls had visited on their hiking trip, along with audio of a male saying, "Down the hill."
+The evidence had come from Liberty's cellphone.

-Police on Monday released more evidence obtained from German's cellphone — a longer audio clip, in which the same male sounds to be saying "guys," and video footage of the suspect walking on the bridge.
+Police on Monday released more evidence obtained from Liberty's cellphone — a longer audio clip, in which the same male seems to be saying "guys" and video of the person walking on the bridge.

-Carter encouraged Delphi residents to "watch the person’s mannerisms as they walk" so they could determine if it might be someone they know.
+Carter encouraged Delphi residents to "watch the person's mannerisms as they walk" so they could determine whether it might be someone they know.

-He vowed he would not give up on the investigation.
-"We are just beginning, we are just now beginning," he said.
+He vowed that he would not give up on the investigation.
+"We are just beginning.
+We are just now beginning," he said.
 "We will not stop."